Connect with others who understand.

 Understanding what’s causing your morning migraine attacks will help you to consider which treatment and management options will be the most useful for you.
 If your morning migraine attacks are connected to insomnia, for example, it’s a good idea to see a doctor or sleep specialist to address the insomnia.

 • Keep a migraine diary to track when migraine attacks happen, how long they last, and how severe they are.
-This might help you identify potential triggers, such as certain food, medication withdrawal, or weather changes.
+This might help you identify potential triggers, such as certain foods, medication withdrawal, or weather changes.

 • Stick to a regular sleep schedule.
 Practice healthy sleep hygiene, like sleeping in a cool, dark place and limiting screen use before bed.